Skip to main content

 3. Name the systems, tools, and service environments when they matter

-Hospitality resumes become stronger when the environment is concrete.
-If you used a POS system, booking software, restaurant tablets, or hotel property systems, mention the tools that genuinely support your application.
+Hospitality resumes are more effective when you make the work setting concrete.
+If you used a POS system, booking software, restaurant tablets, or hotel property systems, mention the tools that genuinely strengthen your application.

 See Better phrasing